iturriker/devcamp/CodePen Demo/DOCUMENTATION.md

 # PROJECT DOCUMENTATION

-**This project is a demo of the CodePen.io landing page for educational purposes.
-The finality of this project is to show off CSS and HTML capabilities.**
+**This project is a demo of the [CodePen](https://codepen.io/) landing page.**

+It has been made for educational purposes.
+The finality is to show off CSS and HTML capabilities.
-The project is not the latest version of [CodePen](https://codepen.io/).
-It is more likely to the **december 2016** version: [Internet Archive](http://web.archive.org/web/20161230130750/http://codepen.io/).
+It is not the latest version of CodePen's homepage.
+It is more likely to the **december 2016** version.
+See more at [Internet Archive](http://web.archive.org/web/20161230130750/http://codepen.io/).

 > [!NOTE]
 > The project has a total of 5 files consisting of 4 CSS and a HTML, wich are all in the same folder.